 Successful companies with high levels of employee engagementfoster a cultureof feedback between manager and employee.
-Annual performance reviews are a traditional method of eliciting feedback but problems can arise when this is the only feedback employees get.
-Proven success is shown to result from using methods of ongoing feedback couples with annual performance reviews.
+Progressive performance reviews are a traditional method of eliciting feedback, but problems can arise when this is the only feedback employees get.
+Proven success is shown to result from using both methods of ongoing feedback and annual performance reviews.

 Frequent one-on-ones, where both sides provide open and honest feedback is one way to create a system of ongoing feedback.

 Frequency builds trust and openness between manager and employee.
 When you introduce regular coaching and development within these meetings, you are building a culture where the employee feels supported and is more likely to open up.

 The annual review then becomes a culmination of all ongoing feedback given throughout the course of the year.
 This is mainly used as a way to review salaries.
 Formalising the process gives the Finance department a solid point of reference and place in time to review the financials.

 As well as on-on-ones, another way to provide progressive feedback is to establish a quarterly performance review.
 Working in addition to annual reviews, quarterly reviews (which our performance review system allows) enable more frequent feedback and discussion, and give more opportunity for timely recognition of wins and high performance.

 Annual reviews in isolation are also known to create stress and anxiety for employees.
 Annual reviews that ask long questions requiring essay-like responses are being scrapped in favour of shorter questions in quarterly performance reviews.
 This style of progressive performance review creates less stress and elicits a better response from employees.
 Another way to further reduce stress around progressive reviews is to use words instead of numbers in assessment scales.
 For instance, replace a ranking of 10 with the word “outstanding!”.